• Home

 FAQs on Who is Responsible for Pest Control When Renting

 The answer is Yes.
-The Landlord is responsible for the pest control issues in Oklahoma.
-The landlord is responsible to provide a pest-free healthy environment to their tenants.
+Landlords are responsible for the pest control issues in Oklahoma.
+They are responsible to provide a pest-free healthy environment to their tenants.

 Can I Break My Lease due to Mice Infestation?